 - 1 teaspoon baking powder

-- packed ¼ cup + 2 tablespoons (80 grams) hard refined coconut oil , or vegan butter
+- packed ¼ cup + 2 tablespoons (80 grams) refined coconut oil , hard not melted

 INSTRUCTIONS

-- Preheat oven to 380°F (190°C) and line a large baking tray with parchment paper or a silicone mat.
+- Preheat oven to 380°F (190°C) and line a large baking tray with parchment paper.

 - Add the oats to a food processor and process until they have a course flour like consistency.

-- Add the spelt flour, salt, baking powder and sugar and pulse a few times to combine.
+- Then add the spelt flour, sugar, salt, and baking powder and pulse a couple of times to combine.

-- Roll out the dough to about ¼ inch thick and use cookie cutters to cut into rounds.
+- Roll out the dough to about ¼ inch thick, sprinkling with a little more flour as needed, and use cookie cutters to cut into rounds.
 If you don't have cookie cutters, the top of a mason jar does a great job.
+Keep rerolling and cutting the offcuts until it's all used up.
+I get 18 with a 3-inch round cookie cutter.

-- Bake for 12 to 15 minutes or until just starting to turn golden brown on the edges and bottom.
-They will still feel very slightly soft in the middle if you push with a finger.
-As they cool they will firm up and go crisp.
+- Bake for about 15 to 16 minutes or until just starting to turn golden brown on the edges and bottom.
+They will still have a very slight give in the middle if you push with a finger.
+As they cool, they will crisp up.

-- Place on a wire rack and leave to cool completely before eating.
-They aren't at their best when warm.
+- Transfer to a wire rack and leave to cool completely.
+Digestives aren't at their best when warm, in fact their texture and flavour improves from the second day onwards.

 NOTES